NewcastleRSE/ethical-ai-project-template/CONTRIBUTING.md

 You can read our [README](./README.md) file to find details and the next milestones in the project.
 You can also read different issues in this repository and comment where you would like to be involved.

-🎉 It's my life's mission to enable reproducibility in data science and research
+🎉 I want to get stuck in to promoting ethical and thoughtful applications of machine learning and AI
 ---

 Please share feedback on the contents proposed for setting up an online collaborative repository for data science and research.